Kenichi Suzumura: Music

-In addition to performing many different character songs in his voice acting career, Suzumura has become a singer signed on the Lantis label.
-As a solo artist he writes all his songs.
-In his debut year 2008, Suzumura also became one of the main hosts of the annual live music event Original Entertainment Paradise (OrePara), together with the other Lantis-artists Showtaro Morikubo, Daisuke Ono, and Mitsuo Iwata.
+In addition to performing many different character songs throughout his voice acting career, Suzumura is also a singer signed to the Lantis label.
+As a solo artist, he writes all his songs.
+In 2008, the debut year of his music career, Suzumura became one of the main hosts of the annual live music event Original Entertainment Paradise (OrePara), along with Lantis artists Showtaro Morikubo, Daisuke Ono, and Mitsuo Iwata.

 In January, 2010, he gave his first solo concert tour in Osaka (January 10), Nagoya (January 11), Yokohama (January 23) and Tokyo (January 30).
 His second live tour, in 2011, was held in the same stops, Osaka (April 9), Nagoya (April 10), Tokyo (April 17) and Yokohama (May 1).
-Part of the proceeds resulting from this concert was donated to help the victims of the Tōhoku earthquake and tsunami.
-Because of the power shortage the concert was arranged simple to save power and Suzumura performed all songs in acoustic versions.
+Part of the proceeds from the concert were donated to help the victims of the Tōhoku earthquake and tsunami.
+As a result of a power shortage, the concert was simple to save power and Suzumura performed acoustic versions of songs.

 In 2012, a poll on singing ability placed Suzumura as the third best voice actor singer, behind Kishō Taniyama (1st) and Mamoru Miyano (2nd).